compendia/docs/docs/guide/economy.md

  * **Release:** After your stake passes its duration, it will be *released*.
 A *released stake* grants half the bonus vote power, but you can redeem it at any time.
 This means you still benefit from the stake, but are also free to move or re-stake your coins at any time.

- * **Redeemed:** If you redeem a released stake, all your staked BIND will return to your wallet.
+ * **Redeemed:** If you redeem a released stake, all your staked BIND will return to your wallet ~14 days after the redeem transaction is made.
 Each previously staked coin will represent 1 vote power again.

 ## Block Rewards & Halvings